 Section 2.12.2.8 of the Travis AFB Groundwater ROD (CH2M HILL, 2014) states that LUCs are required to ensure that groundwater is not used for potable purposes until it is remediated to MCLs that allow for unlimited use and unrestricted exposure.
-The groundwater contamination at SD034 does pose a potential indoor air vapor intrusion risk to industrial workers and hypothetical future residents, so the LUCs also restrict residential and industrial land uses until concentrations of solvents in groundwater are reduced to the point where they no longer pose an unacceptable risk to human health.
+The groundwater contamination at SD034 does pose a potential vapor intrusion risk to industrial workers and hypothetical future residents, so the LUCs also restrict residential and industrial land uses until concentrations of solvents in groundwater are reduced to the point where they no longer pose an unacceptable risk to human health.

-The 2018 inspection of the groundwater LUCs at SD034 found that administrative controls are adequate to enforce the environmental restrictions.
+The 2019 inspection of the groundwater LUCs at SD034 found that administrative controls are adequate to enforce the environmental restrictions.
 There is no evidence of any activities that could expose base personnel to contaminated groundwater, and no new construction (other than the construction of the infrastructure associated with the technology demonstration) has taken place at the site.
+The inspection team noted that there is construction activity inside of Facility 811.
+Representatives of the Travis ISS and CH2M HILL have participated in coordination meetings and site visits with the construction contractor and base personnel in 2019 to ensure that the hangar renovation work does not adversely affect existing ERP wells and technology demonstration infrastructure.

 The SD034 wells are flush mounted because of the considerable amount of vehicle activity in the area.
 The LUC inspection identified no evidence of damage or excessive wear that could adversely impact the use of these wells.
-Photograph 18 in Appendix A of this report shows the controlled area at SD034.
+Photograph 16 in Appendix A of this report shows the controlled area at SD034.